panda-re/panda-rs-plugins/panda-gdb/README.md

 ### Arguments

-* `on_start`: bool, optional.
+* `on_entry`: bool, optional.
 Defaults to true.
 If set to true, process will break on the entrypoint of the first process.
 * `file`: String, optional.
 If set, process will break when the process of filename `file` starts.